Mobile navigation

 Community drop-in sessions

-The most recent community drop in session was held on Thursday 26 September 2024 at the White Church (2-7pm in the Ruchill Hall).
-This was well attended and enabled the community to meet representatives from the Council's project team and the Contractor, and to discuss the scheme and any queries they may have.
+The most recent community drop in session was held on Thursday 6 February 2025 at the White Church (2-7pm in the Ruchill Hall).
+This was well attended and enabled the community to meet representatives from the Council's project team and the Contractor, and to discuss the scheme and any queries they may have

 The exhibition materials from these events are available to view on the scheme documents page.